Anshul391/CSS143BackStage/exams/final/readme.md

 An empty tree is identical to an empty tree.

 2. (10pt) Write a test plan for your code.
-List your test cases with specific binary tree inputs.
+List your proposed test cases with specific binary tree inputs.
+No need to write actual code.

 ```bash